What is Prospect Nurture?

 Catchall - the "Catchall" branch is the path that your customer will take if they don't meet any of the subsequent branching criteria within the program after entering.
 For example, if they have "Product 3" but there is no branch for that product, then they will default to following the "Catchall" branch.

-Different Types of Emails
+What Are the Different Types of Emails?

 Transactional emails are sent to contacts as a confirmation of a transaction.
 Autoresponders are considered Transactional, for example, because they are sent to the consumer as confirmation that you received their lead submission.